4NC3R/HackIndia-Spark-3-2025---Code-Brigade/backend/Readme.md

 - `/ragchat`
   The `/ragchat` route will handle the RAG system that will enable the user to ask questions based on the documents or directories that are uploaded at the frontend.
-  The Large Language Model that is used in the `ragchat/app.py` file is the Cohere Aya Expanse model.
+  The Large Language Model that is used in the `ragchat/app.py` file is the Cohere Aya Expanse 8 billion model.

 - `/summarise`
   The above route is mainly to create a summary of a large section of document that is provided by the user.